Babitdor/Workspace_reactnative/README.md

 Here 'booked' can be interpreted as available
 Here 'empty' indicates whether the seat is occupied or available

+#### (Seat Logic can be found in the BookingScreen.js & BookMySeat.js components found in conference & seating folders respectively)

 A seat that is active and available for booking, will have the following parameters
 ```